hugoladret/blog/hugoladret/content/post/enabling_latex.md

 \end{aligned}
 $$

 Useful !
-Takes less than two minutes, for this GitHub-hosted Hugo-based blog.
+Takes less than 2 minutes, for this GitHub-hosted Hugo-based blog.
 In my specific case :
 * Go to blog repository/static
 * Create a folder js, if not present